fiftysevendegreesofrad/hard-comp-fi-fiction-list/README.md

 ## Updating the list

 Send me a pull request!
-If lots of works get added, we'll have to rethink the rating system.
+Write a review, give a rating, insert it in order of hard comp-fi score, attribute your review to yourself.
+If a lot of works get added, we'll have to rethink the rating system (and I'll add attribution for the original set of reviews).

 ## The List